contentful/contentful-cli/test/integration/expected/info/space/import.md

 Options:
-  -h, --help                 Show help                                 [boolean] --version                  Show version number                       [boolean] --space-id                 space to import                            [string] --content-file             JSON file that contains data to be import to your
+  -h, --help                 Show help                                 [boolean] --space-id                 ID of the destination space                [string] --content-file             JSON file that contains data to be import to your
                              space                           [string] [required]
   --content-model-only       Import only content types[boolean] [default: false]